-Vasectomy is performed at Bendigo Day Surgery on Fridays, where initial consultation and surgery can often be arranged on the same day.
-Mr Stephen Lindsay also performs Vasectomy surgery at Kerang and Kyabram Hospitals.
+"No Scalpel" Vasectomy surgery is performed at Bendigo Day Surgery on Friday, giving you the weekend to recover.
+The initial consultation and vasectomy can often be done on the same day.

-The procedure is usually done under local anaesthetic, but can be done under general anaesthetic if you prefer.
-It usually takes about 15 minutes.
+A Vasectomy takes about 15 minutes.
+It is usually done under local anaesthetic - but you can have it under a general anaesthetic if you prefer.

 A single small puncture is made in the front of the scrotum.
 A short segment of vas is removed on both sides, and the ends are tied off to stop the sperm getting through.
-The skin is closed with a single small buried suture.
-There is no need to remove the suture, but you may feel a small lump under the skin for a few months until it dissolves.
-A waterproof dressing is used, so you can shower the next day (this usually comes off after several days).
+The skin is closed with a single small dissolving suture - there is no need to have the suture out.

-You will need to arrange to have someone to drive you home after your Vasectomy.
+You will need someone to drive you home after your Vasectomy.

-Analgesia - you will be given a prescription for strong pain relief.
-Stop at the chemist on the way home to have the prescription filled.
+Analgesia - we will give you a prescription for strong pain relief.
+Visit the chemist on the way home to have the prescription filled.
 Take the pain relief before the local anaesthetic wears off.
-Panadol and NSAID anti-inflammatories can also be used as needed.
+Panadol and anti-inflammatories can also be used as needed.

-* Vasectomy surgery does not work immediately, and there is a risk of failure of the Vasectomy of 1 in 200 to 2000 cases*
+* Vasectomy surgery does not work immediately, and there is a risk of failure of the Vasectomy *

-YOU NEED TO CONTINUE TO USE CONTRACEPTION UNTIL YOU ARE GIVEN THE "ALL CLEAR" POST-OPERATIVELY
+YOU NEED TO USE CONTRACEPTION UNTIL WE GIVE YOU THE "ALL CLEAR"

 Vasectomy reversal is done under the operating microscope - but successful reversal and pregnancy cannot be guaranteed.
 If you are not sure about permanant contraception, you should not have a Vasectomy.